 Healthful means that something contributes to health, as in eat healthful food (food that is conducive to health), eat a healthful diet (a diet that is conducive to health), and live a healthful lifestyle (a lifestyle that is conducive to health).

 A person can be healthy, and as I’ve already said, food can be healthy IF you’re describing food that is free of disease; otherwise, if you’re talking about something that encourages health or contributes to health, the word is healthful.

 Some people (and some dictionaries) use both interchangeably, citing their uses as synonymous by some 16th Century writers; however, I’ve found inconsistencies both between dictionaries and within dictionaries.

 Note: Being a writer doesn’t mean that you know everything about grammar.
-I know that we like to assume that every writer and editor knows everything about grammar and language, but we don’t.
-My own approach is to use the logic that extends from established grammar rules, and using healthful and healthy synonymously doesn’t make sense, both based on my own logic and the inconsistencies that I’ve seen in dictionaries.
+We like to assume that every writer knows and every editor knows everything about grammar and language, but we don’t.
+My own approach is to use the logic that extends from established grammar rules, and using healthful and healthy as synonyms doesn’t make sense, both based on my own logic and the inconsistencies that I’ve seen in dictionaries.
 The media as a whole likes to use them interchangeably, but you might, by now, know how I feel about the media’s negative influence on grammar.